-As part of the Practical Arrangements, the IAEA has provided assistance to the Prefecture on the use of radiation monitoring data to develop maps to be made available to the public.
-The IAEA has also provided assistance more generally on strengthening efforts in information dissemination in the Prefecture to provide information to the public in a timely and understandable manner, based on global experience in dealing with accidental releases of radiation to the environment.
+As part of the Practical Arrangements, the IAEA has provided assistance to the Prefecture on the use of radiation monitoring data to develop maps for the public.
+The IAEA has also provided assistance more generally on strengthening efforts in information dissemination to provide information to the public in the Prefecture, in Japan and abroad in a timely and understandable manner.
+The advice provided is based on global experience in dealing with accidental releases of radiation to the environment as well as in communication good practices.